nikodemus/foolang/docs/syntax.md

 4. `< <= > >= ==`
 5. All other non-alphabetic message operators.

-!> Current precedence rules and implementation is a placeholder: Foolang is intended to have non-transitive user-extensible operator precedence.

 Keyword messages have the lowest precedence.

 ## Compound Expressions